aws-samples/aws-health-events-insight/README.md

 1. Go to EventBridge console and choose default event bus.
 (You can choose any member account or region) and click the **Send events** button.
 2. **Important** Put the **Event source** and **Detail type** as `heidi.health` , otherwise the rule will discard the mock event.
-3. Copy the entire content from [MockEvent.json](https://github.com/aws-samples/aws-health-events-insight/blob/main/src/MockEvent.json) and paste it in the **Event detail** field.
+3. Copy the entire content from [MockEvent.json](https://github.com/aws-samples/aws-health-events-insight/blob/main/src/HealthModule/MockHealthEvent.json) and paste it in the **Event detail** field.
 4. Click **Send**.

 You will see the event in Amazon S3.
 For the mock event to reflect in QuickSight sooner, you can refresh the QuickSight dataset manually.

+## **Backfill HealthEvents (optional)**

+**Note** By default, Heidi does not automatically backfill older health events.
+However, you can manually perform this task using the [HealthEventBackFill.py](https://github.com/aws-samples/aws-health-events-insight/blob/main/src/Setup/utils/HealthEventBackFill.py) script.

+Go to `aws-health-events-insight` directory and run `HealthEventBackFill.py` and provide necessary inputs.

+        cd aws-health-events-insight/src/Setup/utils
+        python3 HealthEventBackFill.py

+Ensure to execute this script in the specific AWS account for which you intend to backfill the events.

 ## **Troubleshooting**